All posts

 This is the default for most small businesses.

-According to QuickBooks data, 64% of small businesses deal with late invoices regularly, and the average small business has $84,000 in outstanding receivables at any given time.
+According to the 2025 Intuit QuickBooks Small Business Late Payments Report, 56% of US small businesses are currently owed money from unpaid invoices, with an average of $17,500 in outstanding payments per business (Intuit QuickBooks, 2025, US Small Business Late Payments Report).
+Nearly half (47%) of those businesses have invoices overdue by more than 30 days.
 That is not revenue.
 That is a loan you gave your customers at 0% interest, with no repayment schedule, and no collateral.

 The fix is not harder follow-ups.
 It is learning how to automate invoice reminders so they happen without you thinking about them.